-Name and Sur Study program Field of Study Type of Thesis Language of T Secondary lan rname:Bc.
-Samuel Sitášnme:Cognitive Science (Single degree study, master II. deg., full time form):9.2.11.
-Cognitive Sciences:Diploma ThesisFhesis:Englishaguage:Slovak Title: The role of mirror neurons in cognition Aim: Compile a review of current findings on the topic of mirror neurons from primate and human studies.
-Delineate the anatomy of the mirror neuron system and present a critical analysis of its putative function and origins.
-Provide personal perspective based on the researched literature.
+Name and Surname: Study programme: Field of Study: Type of Thesis: Language of Thesis: Secondary language: Bc.
+Samuel Sitáš Cognitive Science (Single degree study, master II. deg., full time form) 9.2.11.
+Cognitive Science Diploma Thesis English Slovak Title: The role of mirr or neurons in cognition Aim: primate and hum 2.
+Delineate the analysis of its pr view of current findings on the topic of mirror neurons from nan studies. e anatomy of the mirror neuron system and present a critical attaive function and origins. onal perspective based on the researched literature.
 Annotation: Mirror neurons are a class of brain cells originally discovered in the premotor cortex of the macaque monkey that become active during the execution of monkey's own actions, and similarly during it's observation of similar actions executed by another monkey.
 Initially speculated to represent a neural mechanism for action understanding, in about two decades of their research, the mirror neurons grew into one of the most prominent theories in cognitive sciences today, claimed to be a simple explanation for a number of complex cognitive phenomena.
 But some parts of this theory might be worth reconsideration.
-Supervisor: Department: Head of department: prof. Ing.
-Igor Farkaš, PhD.
-FMFI.KAI - Department of Applied Informatics prof. Ing.
-Igor Farkaš, PhD.
-Assigned: 26.10.2011 prof. Ing.
+Supervisor: Department: Head of department: FMFI.KA Igor Farkaš, PhD.
+I - Department of Applied Informatics Igor Farkaš, PhD.
+Assigned: 26.10.201 1 prof. Ing.
 Igor Farkaš, PhD.
 Guarantor of Study Programme